isaacnmm/pestpolicy-hugo2XX/content/posts/what-should-i-feed-my-bearded-dragon/index.md

 layout: post
 ---

-So, what should I feed my [bearded](https://pestpolicy.com/can-bearded-dragons-eat-apples/) [dragon](https://pestpolicy.com/can-bearded-dragons-eat-bananas/)?
+So, what should I feed my [bearded](https://pestpolicy.com/can-bearded-dragons-eat-apples/)[dragon](https://pestpolicy.com/can-bearded-dragons-eat-bananas/)?
 Well, bearded dragons are pets that are feed on several vegetables, fruits, and insects. *So, feed the bearded dragons with fruits (tomatoes, mangoes, bananas or grapes, etc. ), vegetables (cabbages, broccoli, greens, pepper, sweet potato, or cucumber, etc.

 ), insects (king-worms, meal-worms, crickets, etc.

-), or substrates for bearded dragons. * Thus, its evident [bearded dragons](https://cvm.ncsu. edu/documents/caring-for-your-bearded-dragon/) will feed on various foods, including fruits, vegetables, insects, and equally the commercially available substrates.
+), or substrates for bearded dragons. * Thus, its evident [bearded dragons](https://cvm.ncsu.edu/documents/caring-for-your-bearded-dragon/)will feed on various foods, including fruits, vegetables, insects, and equally the commercially available substrates.

 ##  What Should I Feed My Bearded Dragon?

 ###  1. Can Bearded Dragons Eat Meat?

-But [wild-bearded dragons](https://www.nationalgeographic. com/animals/reptiles/group/bearded-dragon/) will mainly feed on animals, including mice, rats, worms, roaches ( [check roach killers](https://pestpolicy.com/best-roach-killer-for-apartments/) ), & crickets.
+But [wild-bearded dragons](https://www.nationalgeographic.com/animals/reptiles/group/bearded-dragon/)will mainly feed on animals, including mice, rats, worms, roaches ( [check roach killers](https://pestpolicy.com/best-roach-killer-for-apartments/)), & crickets.
 So, yes, Bearded Dragons will eat meat mainly from different insects.
 But they'll also eat some fruit and vegetables.
 They related - [best drain cleaner](https://pestpolicy.com/best-drain-cleaner//).

 Here are the insects that insect meat that the bearded dragons will eat.
 1. Phoenix worms 2.
 Mealworms 3.
 Waxworms 4.
 Crickets 5.
 Cockroaches 6.
 Butterworms 7.
 Earthworms 8.
 King worms 9.
 Crickets 10.
 Locusts 11.
 Dubai roaches 12.
 Silkworms However, only adult Bearded Dragons because of their exterior skin that's hard.
 Therefore, don't give the baby bearded dragons such as insect meat.